1. What Is This Course and How Does It Work?

 The point of this course is to achieve a goal in your spare time, without interrupting your life to do it, or “clearing the decks” beforehand.
 We're prone to delaying our goals forever, under the belief that we’ll have fewer obligations in the future.
 The Block Method allows for serious progress to be made in small bits of time alongside the rest of your life.

-Still, if you have major obligations during the course period, you do have some options.
+Still, if you have major obligations or interruptions during the course period, you do have some options.
 Check out the FAQ in the Resources section for tips on accommodating pauses or breaks in your campaign.

 Do I need any supplies?